BATMAN_V throughput on bridge, vxlan and veth

 For bridge interfaces it is even more tricky.

-Updated by Linus Lüssing about 2 months ago
+Updated by Linus Lüssing over 3 years ago

 Approaches that could be worth discussing: